PolarisXQ/Polaris-NoteBook/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Polaris' NoteBook's documentation!
+Welcome to Polaris' NoteBook!
 =============================================

 .. toctree::
-   :maxdepth: 1
+   :titlesonly:
-   :caption: Table of Contents
+   :maxdepth: 2

    Sys/index.rst
    SLAM/index.rst